ankit-rathi/Data-AI-Visual-Notebook/content/0A_Preface.md

 But here is the real question.

-Are decisions actually getting better?
+Are decisions actually improving?

-This book argues that the problem is not technology.
+This book argues that the issue is not technology.
 It is design orientation.

 Most systems optimize storage or prediction.
-Very few are built as decision architectures under uncertainty.
+Very few are intentionally designed as decision architectures under uncertainty.

-This book is for data professionals, product owners, architects, and leaders who care about ROI and risk.
+This book is for data professionals, product owners, architects, and leaders who care about measurable impact.

 Because data does not create value.

 Better decisions do.

+---

+If you'd like, we can now finalize this as the official Preface lock version for the book manuscript.